octo-technology/OpenTezos/docs/ligo/language-basics.md

 block { skip }
 ```

-Functions using PascaLIGO are defined with the following syntax:
+Functions using PascaLigo are defined with the following syntax:
 ```js
 function <name> (<parameters>) : <return_type> is
   block {